-When you think of a small family business, you may be imagining dad in the back frying up breakfast while mom serves it to customers and prepares the kids to take over one day.
+When you think of a small family owned business, you may be imagining dad in the back frying up breakfast while mom serves it to customers and prepares the kids to take over one day.

 Or you may be thinking of a major corporation founded by a pair of siblings who put their 22-year-old nephew in a corner office.
 Not all family-owned businesses look alike but there are certain things that are common to most family businesses, whether you’re hiring family members alongside other employees as a general contractor or partnering to run a small family business that takes a different form.